 First, nominal maintenance is not awarded automatically or as a matter of course.

 Second, the court will not award nominal wife maintenance merely based on a wife’s assertion that her situation will change in the future.

-Third, the court in deciding whether to award nominal maintenance must always bear in mind the underlying rationale and purpose of an award of maintenance to former wives.
+Third, in deciding whether to award nominal maintenance, the court must always bear in mind the underlying rationale and purpose of an award of maintenance to former wives.

 The overarching principle embodied in section 114(2) of the Women’s Charter is that of financial preservation, which requires the wife to be maintained at a standard that is, to a reasonable extent, commensurate with the standard of living she had enjoyed during the marriage – but section 114(2) has to be applied in a “commonsense holistic manner that takes into account the new realities that flow from the breakdown of marriage”.